โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Southwest Michigan Regional Airport (BEH) is a prominent general and corporate aviation facility serving the Twin Cities of Benton Harbor and St. Joseph.
 Located just northeast of the city centers, the airport is a critical piece of infrastructure for the region's economy, supporting the international flight departments of major Fortune 500 companies headquartered in the area.
-The facility features two primary runways, with the main 6,011-foot asphalt runway (10/28) capable of handling a wide array of business aircraft, from light turboprops to large intercontinental corporate jets.
+This airport covers 485 acres at 649 feet above sea level and operates with two primary asphalt runways: the main 6,005-foot runway (10/28) and a secondary 3,661-foot runway (14/32), capable of handling a wide array of business aircraft from light turboprops to large intercontinental corporate jets.
 Formerly known as Twin Cities Airport Ross Field, it was renamed in 1993 to better reflect its role as a regional transportation hub.
 The terminal building at BEH is a modern and functional facility that houses the airport's administrative offices and the primary Fixed Base Operator (FBO).
 This building serves as the gateway for business leaders, private pilots, and visitors to Michigan's famous 'Harbor Country.'
 Inside, travelers can find a comfortable executive lounge, professional flight planning rooms, and well-equipped conference facilities.
 Because the airport is primarily focused on general aviation rather than commercial airline service, there are no traditional TSA security checkpoints or baggage carousels; instead, passengers enjoy a streamlined and discreet arrival and departure process that emphasizes time efficiency and high-quality service.
 Amenities at Southwest Michigan Regional are tailored to the needs of the professional aviation community.
 The airport provides full-service 100LL and Jet-A fueling, aircraft maintenance, and extensive hangar storage.
 While the terminal does not house a full-service restaurant, the nearby Twin Cities area offers world-class dining, luxury hotels, and the stunning Silver Beach on the shores of Lake Michigan, all within a ten-minute drive.
 The airport is also a significant base for the Civil Air Patrol's Wolverine Composite Squadron, highlighting its diverse role in emergency services and aerospace education.
 The facility's location provides convenient access to the region's famous fruit belt and wine country, making it a popular arrival point for seasonal tourism.

 ๐Ÿ”„ Connection Tips